ExtremeJoker/Memory_Analysis_Tool_Auto/README.md

 A key goal was making sure automation didn't come at the cost of evidence integrity.
 I implemented SHA256 hash verification at each point where a file is moved or relocated during the pipeline, so I can confirm rather than assume that a file's contents are unchanged after being handled by the script.
 This isn't a full chain-of-custody system, but it gave me a concrete way to practice thinking about evidence handling with the same seriousness I'd want in a real investigative context.

-This project also became a way to explore my own interest in DFIR and threat intelligence handson not just running tools, but thinking about why an investigative workflow should be structured a certain way, what could go wrong with unverified automation, and how to build something an analyst could actually trust the output of.
+This project also became a way to explore my own interest in DFIR and threat intelligence hands on not just running tools, but thinking about why an investigative workflow should be structured a certain way, what could go wrong with unverified automation, and how to build something an analyst could actually trust the output of.

 ## Features
 Timestamped output and every run generates a unique, timestamped output directory, which supports an evidentiary record of exactly when each artifact was produced.